cjdjpj/weedomics/exploratory_analysis.md

 Overall, our ryegrass populations are not too differentiated.

 # 3. Identifying structural patterns
-We wish to identify structural patterns in our populations to learn more about demographical and evolutionary forces acting on our populations, as well as test them against what we expect under standard population genetic theory.
+We wish to identify structural patterns in our populations to learn more about demographical and evolutionary forces acting on them, as well as test them against what we expect under standard population genetic theory.

 This will also allow us to identify patterns that we can measure up against glyphosate resistance.

 #### Hierarchical clustering
 Since $F_{st}$ is a genetic "distance", we can conduct a naive clustering based on $F_{st}$ using hierarchical clustering.
+> visualize with `plot_dendrogram.py`

 ![Hierarchical_clustering_fst](https://github.com/cjdjpj/weedomics/blob/main/figures/dendrogram_fst.png)
 From the dendrogram, we can see that overall, clusters are not well defined and thus this analysis isn't too informative.
-We can compare this dendrogram to hierarchical clustering based on **geographic distance** (km), where there are much more distinct clusters (populations of ryegrass generally collected at hotspots).
+We can compare this dendrogram to hierarchical clustering based on **geographical distance** (km), where there are much more distinct clusters (populations of ryegrass are generally collected at hotspots).

 To compute an accurate measure of geographical distance, we use the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula)
-> visualize with `plot_dendrogram.py`
+> compute distances using `rust_utils/orthodromic_distance`

 ![Hierarchical_clustering_distance](https://github.com/cjdjpj/weedomics/blob/main/figures/dendrogram_dist.png)